Starry-AXQG/Context-Menu-Icons/README.md

 # context-menu-icons-for-Zen
 Bring the icon of the context menu back to Zen browser
-## Important reminder: This mod is only for users who want to bring back the context menu icons but do not want to install [Nebula](https://github.com/JustAdumbPrsn/Zen-Nebula).
+### Important reminder: This mod is only for users who want to bring back the context menu icons but do not want to install [Nebula](https://github.com/JustAdumbPrsn/Zen-Nebula).
 I have already integrated this mod into Nebula.
-Therefore, if you have already installed and are using [Nebula](https://github.com/JustAdumbPrsn/Zen-Nebula), you do not need to install this mod. ## (Personally, I recommend that you give Nebula a try. :) )
+Therefore, if you have already installed and are using [Nebula](https://github.com/JustAdumbPrsn/Zen-Nebula), you do not need to install this mod. ### (Personally, I recommend that you give Nebula a try. :) )

+## ⚠️⚠️⚠️If you are using Nebula version 2.9:⚠️⚠️⚠️
+You need to restore the sidebar.css file in Nebula to version 2.8.
+Otherwise, some errors will occur.
+This is because Zen removed the context menu, and Nebula had to temporarily remove the code related to the icons for supporting the context menu in version 2.9.
+Therefore, we need to revert these deleted codes.
+Don't worry.
+In the next version of Nebula, we will revert these deleted items.
 ## Some preview images of display effects, 和 all the menus have been correctly mapped with icons:
 ![PixPin_2025-06-02_22-10-50](https://github.com/user-attachments/assets/09a2e7dd-2634-4a53-8aa9-4f4490b1362f)
 ![PixPin_2025-06-02_22-10-27](https://github.com/user-attachments/assets/2b86b4cf-d868-46fc-b438-305c4f3537c5)